-- Books for Babies: We deliver the book Peek-a-boo! to every baby born at HCMC.
-The book is available in many languages and we create customized, bilingual editions to ensure that we can welcome all our newborns with books in the language closest to their hearts.
+- Books for Babies: We deliver the book Peek-a-boo! to every baby born our Birth Center.
+The book is available in many languages, and we create customized, bilingual editions to ensure that we can welcome all our newborns with books in the language closest to their hearts.

-Sudden infant death syndrome (SIDS) is the leading cause of death among infants between 1 month and 1 year of age.
-Here at Hennepin Healthcare, we teach, practice, and model safe sleep for infants and their families.
+Sudden infant death syndrome (SIDS) is the leading cause of death among infants between one month and one year of age.
+We teach, practice, and model safe sleep for infants and their families.
 Learn more about safe sleep and the simple steps you can take at home to create a safe sleep environment for your baby and to reduce your baby's risk of SIDS.

-An essential component of the HCMC mission is to: improve health and wellness through teaching.
+An essential component of our mission is to improve health and wellness through teaching.

 - Resident Continuity Clinics which entails pediatric residents who commit to learning and providing care throughout their residency program.
-Most pediatricians have walked the halls at Hennepin at some point in their training
+Most pediatricians have walked our halls at some point in their training

 - University of Minnesota